The Nanny (The Nanny episode): Plot outline

 That evening, Fran, dressed in a loud, shimmering red dress in contrast to the other guests' drab colors, comes downstairs to join the party.
-She meets C.C., who is not at all impressed with the new nanny.
+She meets C.C.
+Babcock, Mr. Sheffield's business associate, who is not at all impressed with the new nanny.
 Mr. Sheffield, informing her that she and the children are not invited, quickly tries to usher her back upstairs—but not before the children come down, all dressed up and ready to join the festivities.
 Mr. Sheffield, surprised at how much Maggie "looks like her mother" when she is all dolled up, reluctantly agrees to allow them and Fran to stay.
 Their presence proves to be a hit with the guests and the party is a success, garnering Sheffield Productions multiple five-figure checks.

 Mr. Sheffield hurries to his office to put away the final check of the evening, where he finds Maggie out on the balcony, engaging in her first kiss with one of the waiters from the party.
 Shocked and upset, Mr. Sheffield yells at them both and the waiter hurries out of the house, leaving Maggie in tears.
 Mr. Sheffield grounds her and sends her upstairs, angering Fran who states that Maggie should be excited about what is a very memorable evening, instead of crying.
 An argument between the two ensues and ends with Fran being fired.

 Back at her mother's home, Fran is surprised to find Mr. Sheffield at the door, having been influenced by Niles to get Fran back.
 Mr. Sheffield proposes that they try and respect each other's differences before offering to give it another go.
 Fran, realizing that she is being re-hired, excitedly tells her mother of the news, who just-as-excitedly gets the camera ready as Fran jumps up and hugs the surprised Mr. Sheffield for a candid shot.